 Also, you must not have owned a home in the year you open an FHSA account or in the preceding four calendar years.

-If you do not make the full $8,000 contribution limit in one year, you are unable to carry forward your unused contribution room to future years (unlike the RRSP and TFSA).
+If you do not make the full $8,000 contribution limit in one year, you can carry forward your unused contribution room to future years, up to a maximum of $8,000.

 After contributing the full $40,000, you can make no further contributions.

-And, after withdrawing funds from your FHSA, you must close the account within a year of this withdrawal.
+And after withdrawing funds from your FHSA, you must close the account by December 31 of the following year.

 Like the TFSA and RRSP, you can open multiple FHSAs at various financial institutions, subject to the annual and lifetime maximum contributions.